danthegoodman1/quick-convex/README.md

 - Multiple ordering modes, especially strict per-domain FIFO via `queueId`.
 - FIFO is much easier to model than emulating ordering via many `maxParallelism: 1` workpools.
 - Faster and lower contention ramp from idle to heavy load.
+- QuiCK model proven at scale at Apple (but not this implementation!)

 ### Tradeoff to keep in mind